Investing in Young Men of Color Benefits Everyone

 If men of color were to graduate at the same rates as their peers, they’d collectively earn up to $170 billion more annually.

-A TFI Fellow once told me, “Young men of color have dreams too.”
-His statement stayed with me because it was powerful — of course young people in our communities have dreams.
-But when you consider that many of our cities face enormous challenges, from poverty and violence to substandard schools, it’s helpful to remember not only that we have a year-round responsibility to invest in the dreams that all young people have but also that they all hope for a better future regardless of the challenges they confront on a daily basis.
+A TFI fellow once told me, “Young men of color have dreams too.”
+His simple, powerful statement stayed with me.
+When you consider that many of our cities face enormous challenges, from poverty and violence to substandard schools, it’s important to remember that we have a responsibility to invest in the dreams of young people so that they continue to hope for a better future, regardless of the challenges they confront on a daily basis.